jorina/Lab-exercise-4/README.md

 ### Part 2

 ![Text shown if image does not load](Images/figure_2.png)<br/>
+*Fig.2: The upper subplot shows the river channel profile at t= 100,000 yr, with the same initial conditions as in Fig.1 The maximum elevation at that time is 1604.0 m.
+The bottom subplot shows the fluvial erosion rate of the river channel profile of the upper subplot, at equal time than this one.
+At 100,000 yr the maximum erosion is 12.7 mm/a, and is located at x= 25km.*

-*Run the program with a rock uplift rate of 1 mm/a:*
+###### Run the program with a rock uplift rate of 1 mm/a:

 **What are the fastest erosion rates your see in your river profile?**